anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-The crank uses a 95mm spindle.
-With the bottom bracket installed, the frame measured 91.5mm from cup to cup which leaves 3.5mm of total spacing to account for.
+With the bottom bracket installed, the frame measured 91.5mm from cup to cup.
+Since the spindle is 95mm, that leaves leaves 3.5mm of total spacing to account for.
 I used 1.7mm of spacers on the drive side and 1.5mm on the non-drive side, then used the preload adjuster to take up the remaining difference.
 I applied Park Tool ASC-1 anti-seize compound to the splined and threaded interfaces during assembly.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8728.jpg">
    <figcaption></figcaption>
 </figure>

 The four titanium chainring bolts thread into titanium nuts.
 Titanium-on-titanium galling is a concern, but mostly during installation or removal rather than normal riding.
-This is a high cyclic-load area, so retention matters more than easy future disassembly.
+This is a high cyclic-load area, so retention matters more than easy future disassembly, therefore, I used retaining compound.
 Stainless steel bolts probably would have been the more sensible choice here.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8714.jpg">